🔎 I Just Don’t Understand Transparency Reports

 Are sales numbers actually relevant?

 Transparency reports are quite common in the WordPress industry.
-Some plugin and theme developers will share their revenues in conjunction with a commentary of what they found worked (and didn’t work) with business decisions made over the course of the year.
+Some plugin and theme developers will share their revenues with a commentary of what they found worked (and didn’t work) with business decisions made over the course of the year.

 These articles are actually very insightful, especially if you’re in a similar space.
 But are revenue figures actually needed to emphasize key lessons learned?